murex/mikado-testbuilders-kata/README.md

 ## Features

-1. Customer Features
-1.1.
-Create a new basket
+### Customers
+The customers of this application do the following:
-1.2.
-Add books to a basket
+1. Add books to their basket
-1.3.
-Checkout basket: An invoice should be generated after checking-out a basket
-2. Reporting Features
-2.1.
-Generate a report of all the generated invoices
+2. Checkout basket to purchase the selected books
+3. The system should generate an invoice following any purchase
+4. The invoice should be saved in the System's repository

+### Invoice
+1. The invoice should take into consideration the tax regulation for the respective country 2.

-## Tax Rules
+#### Tax Rules
 1. To encourage their citizens to learn a second language, China & Spain decided to exclude all 2nd language books from taxes (i.e. no additional taxes will be applied to those books)
 2. Germany dropped down the taxes to 5% on all books written by German Authors
 3. USA is reducing the taxes by 2% for all Novels, whereas UK is dropping that by 7%

+### Repository
+The system has a Repository interface to save all the generated invoices.<br/>
+The InMemoryRepository is one implementation of that interface to store the invoices in a HashMap in memory.<br/>
+The MainRepository singelton the Type of the currently configured Repository.<br/>

+### Report Generator
+1. The report generated should be based on all the items in the repository
+2. The total sum in the report should be displayed in USD